Mapping Quantum Threats: An Engineering Inventory of Cryptographic Dependencies: Inventory of Quantum Risks

 \textbf{DKIM.} DomainKeys Identified Mail (DKIM) is a standardized mechanism for authenticating the sending domain of email.
 When a message is transmitted, the sending mail transfer agent generates a digital signature over selected headers and the body, publishing the corresponding public key in the domain’s DNS zone.
 Receiving servers then retrieve the key via DNS and verify the signature, thereby linking the message to the purported sending domain rather than to an individual mailbox \cite{rfc6376}.
 Initially, DKIM deployments relied heavily on RSA-1024/2048 keys, with some support for ECDSA/Ed25519 signatures in modern profiles \cite{rfc8463}.

-In a post-quantum setting, Shor-type algorithms would be expected to enable forgery of RSA/ECDSA/Ed25519 signatures, allowing adversaries to generate valid DKIM signatures for arbitrary messages.
+In a post-quantum setting, an adversary could derive the sender's private key from the publicly accessible DNS records.
 This would permit large-scale impersonation of trusted domains, bypassing spam and phishing filters that rely on DKIM validation, and undermining the integrity of SPF+DKIM+DMARC authentication chains.
-Because DKIM keys are published in DNS and can be retrieved by any party, adversaries already have the cryptographic material needed to attempt such attacks once quantum computers become available.
+Because DKIM keys are persistent and globally queryable, they represent a static target for HNDL or offline key-recovery attacks.